denten-books/plain-text/main.md

 ### 1.1.2 The Language of Circuits

-The prevailing theoretical understanding of the distinction between digital and analog formats lies in the difference between discrete and continuous quantities.
-For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
+The difference between discrete and continuous quantities defines the conversation about digital media.[^ln-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
-The light switch can be either on or off.
+A properly functioning light switch takes on two discrete states only: on or off.
 A range of pressure on the switch does not correspond to any mechanical action of the lever.
-A range of pressure sufficient to flip the switch corresponds to it being on.
+But once a certain treshold is reached, the switch "flips" to change states.
 "Digital systems deal with discrete values," Kernighan writes.
 The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.

+[^ln-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
+In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"

 The philosopher Nelson Goodman makes a further distinction in writing that a digital system must be more than merely "discontinuous," but also